- Take a cleansing breath.

 “Permission to give you a hug?”
 (If appropriate situation.)

 “Let’s call the local hotline right now and see what our next step might be.
 I’m right here with you to help keep you safe.”
-(Keep in mind that if they’ve been through this before they might have fear of police or other first responders.)
+Keep in mind that if they’ve been through this before they might have fear of police or other first responders.
+So work with them to talk about options that they feel comfortable taking part in.

 “I’m not certain what to do next but I assure you I’m here with you now and want to keep you safe.
 We’ll figure this out together.”

 Connect them with help, a parent, counselor whenever possible.

 “Can we call your husband?
 I want him to know you need extra support right now.”
 (The person to call can be a parent, sister, school counselor.)
 In some cases, they might need a hospital but this is typically a last resort.
 However, if they are not responding much, or curled up in a corner, for example, ask them to go with you to the mental health hospital keeping in mind your own safety, of course.

 “You have expressed doubt about suicide.
 So can we agree to help keep you safe right now?”

 “We can’t focus or worry about all those problems at once or right now.
 Your only job at this moment is to keep yourself safe from suicide.
 Let’s call ______________” (This can be a local resource or a national hotline or text line.
 Numbers below.)

 “I can’t promise that I will keep this secret.
 But you can trust that I will be discreet.
 I want to connect you with someone who is more educated on the topic and trained to help keep you safe from suicide.”

 “Let’s call the local mental health hotline now together and see what they recommend.”
 (Local number is good.
 National hotline if that’s all you have.)